decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 45.
+Database development plans

+Two updates earlier I've planned to continue development of the database model.
+Namely, I've planned to create queries that would answer the questions from update "2024-11-22".
+I have said I would do it in the previous update.
+But I forgot.

+So, I wanted to do it in this update.
+But during the prepraration of the queries I thought I might want to postpone it even further.
+Why?
+I think I might benefit from adding more data to the database.
+It should make it easier for me to debug the queries.

+So, I'm now planning to first prepare the data, and only thereafter to prepare the queries.

+Now, the fact is, current database model is anything but a professional one.
+I think making it a little more professional should let me gain credibility in the eyes of recruiters.
+Also, I might learn more.

+Therefore, I'll be now assessing how much professionalism can it gain by having added more data.
+For example, should I aim for 1 million rows in the `shipments` table?

+Also, maybe adding more meaningful data could make a difference.
+Or, to put it differently, adding data in a more meaningful way.
+The data for the `insert`s that are now in the repository were prepared a little randomly.
+I could instead design a set of processes, each coherent and for adding a single piece of data.
+For example, one process would represent clients making orders.
+This would result in adding rows to tables `orders`, `parcels`, and so on.
+Another process could represent purchase of vehicles by the company.
+This would result in adding rows to table `vehicles`.

+The process of adding data eventually might become complex enough to be worth a look on its own.
+Maybe then it too could support my employment and learning.
+I don't know if I should aim for making use of SQL here, given my lack of experience with this language.
+Of course I want to learn it!
+But should it take another month to write the code for adding the data?Most probably I have not enough motivation for such a long work, without a graspable result in between.
+In this regard Bash seems to be a more justified choice.

 ## Update 44.
 Documentation reading

 As for the PostgreSQL's documentation, I have read up to point "8.10.
 Bit String Types".